Mdsomratakbor/Github-Tutorial/git-rm.md

 **-quiet**

 `The quiet option hides the output of the git rm command.
 The command normally outputs one line for each file removed.`

+### The scope of git rm

+`The git rm command operates on the current branch only.
+The removal event is only applied to the working directory and staging index trees.
+The file removal is not persisted to the repository history until a new commit is created.`